Attraction is an uncomplicated formula.

 “I’ve seen how men fixate on you.”
 I just looked at him, mainly because I had no response.

 Then he added, “It’s weird.”
-This must have been that idiotic backhanded compliment thing some guys employ in their pick-up strategy.
+This must have been that idiotic backhanded compliment ploy guys mistake for a pick-up strategy.

 “Guys fixate on me?”
 I said with a huge grin.
 “And you’ve seen this?
 That is weird!
-Have any of these men caught you stalking them?”
+Have any of these men caught you stalking them like that?”

-For me, attraction is an uncomplicated formula, at least based on how often I find myself attracted: A look or presence that’s pleasing (to me), a brain or personality that’s stimulating (to me), and their inherent internal goodness.
+For me, attraction is an uncomplicated formula, at least based on how often I find myself attracted: a look or presence that’s pleasing, a brain or personality that’s stimulating, and their inherent goodness.
 Done.

-Naturally, one must also account for the confounding sorcery that is “chemistry,” but in very simple terms, chemistry is just when someone finds you as great as you find them.
-The “as” is crucial.
-Sometimes two people feel chemistry, but the interest to move forward remains one-sided.
-This is due to one of two possibilities: Either one party doesn’t find the other great in as many areas, or, the resistant party has a built-in suitability requirement.
+Naturally, one must factor in the confounding sorcery that is “chemistry,” but in very simple terms, chemistry takes place when someone finds you as great as you find them.
+At times two people feel chemistry but the interest to move forward remains one-sided, either because one party doesn’t find the other great in as many areas, or the resistant party has a built-in suitability requirement.

-The notion of suitability is subjective and ranges from perceiving someone as a good potential parent, to someone’s career, wealth, domesticity, handiness, politics, philosophical beliefs, and so forth.
-Some even count specific physical attributes as suitability requirements.
-For example, many women have a height preference as often as many men have a breast-size preference, and there’s no point pretending that such superficiality isn’t prevalent.
+The notion of suitability is subjective and ranges from perceiving someone as a good potential parent, to someone’s career, wealth, domesticity/handiness, politics, philosophical beliefs, and so forth.
+Some count specific physical attributes as suitability requirements.
+Women might have a height preference as often as men have a breast-size preference, and there’s no point in pretending such superficiality isn’t prevalent.
 On the upside, with seven billion people on the planet, personal tastes run the full range of human characteristics, even when it comes to size and shape.

-“Suitability” is a factor that never consciously figured into it for me.
-As long as I discerned the intelligence, and the excitement factor in them, it didn’t matter if they were construction workers, career humanitarians, or physicists.
-That is, of course, if I found them attractive in the first place.
-Even if I had subconscious suitability requirements, they weren’t the typical financial / station in life factors.
+“Suitability” never consciously figured into it for me.
+As long as I discerned intelligence and something exciting about them, it didn’t matter if they were construction workers, career humanitarians or physicists.
+That is, if I found them attractive in the first place.
+Even if I had subconscious suitability requirements, they weren’t the typical financial/station-in-life factors.

-Typical gender-based life fantasies eluded me even as a kid.
-Even though I wasn’t tomboyish, I wasn’t especially girlie.
-I didn’t care about dolls, or the color pink, or drawing hearts.
-I was more interested in looking for strange insects in the yard than helping my mother bake cakes, although I had no trouble licking off the batter at the bottom of the bowl.
-I did not dream about my prom or my wedding.
-Very strangely, I fantasized about being an Olympic hero, even though I had no athletic skill, or enthusiasm for that matter.
+Supposed girlie notions eluded me as a kid.
+Even though I wasn’t especially tomboyish, I didn’t care for dolls, or the color pink, or drawing hearts.
+I was more interested in looking for strange insects in the yard than helping my mother bake cakes.
+I didn’t dream about my prom or my wedding, but very strangely, I fantasized about being an Olympic hero even though I had no athletic skill, or enthusiasm for that matter.
 It was about the “hero” part.

-I didn’t grow up wishing to meet the ideal man to be my husband.
-In fact, the whole wedding scenario seemed like a lot of fuss and chaos.
+So no, I didn’t grow up wishing to meet the ideal man to be my husband.
+In fact, the whole wedding scenario seemed like too much fuss and chaos.
 I gently laughed off each of the four times I was faced with a marriage proposal.
 Granted, as a girlfriend of mine likes to point out, unless they’re on one knee holding out a ring, it’s not a true “proposal.”
 And thank goodness, because I couldn’t very well laugh at a ring without being an asshole, could I?

-It’s only been in the last two years that I’ve actually experienced being “single” as an adult.
-In addition, I’m stuck in a time-warp where I have the carefree lifestyle of someone twenty years younger than myself.
+Only in the last two years have I experienced being “single” as an adult.
+In a way, the guy’s question about dating for “someone like me” is legitimate because of my not-quite-conventional circumstances.
+I’m stuck in a time-warp where I have the carefree lifestyle of someone twenty years younger than myself.
 Carefree is full of fun, it’s true, but it lacks stability.
-It’s impractical and doesn’t insure you a comfortable future.
-I’ve always known that by forgoing both a practical career and a domestic partnership, I’m risking a secure future.
+It’s impractical and doesn’t insure a comfortable future.
+I’ve always known that by forgoing both a practical career and marriage, I’m risking a secure future.
 It’s as if my soul signed a “starving-artist for life” contract.

-They are inappropriate because they’re too young or too old for me, and in both cases, we don’t want the same things out of life.
+So dating for “someone like” me is a catch-22.
+There are interested but inappropriate men everywhere.
+They’re too young or too old for me, because in either case, I don’t want what they want out of life.
 Really, when I say “young” or “old,” I refer to their stage of life rather than their age.
-I want more adventure than a mature guy wants, and the young guy situation is a conundrum onto itself.
+I want more adventure than a “mature” guy wants, and the young guy situation is a conundrum unto itself as described below.

-At first, meeting a smart, decent-looking girl (I’m supposed to say “woman”) who doesn’t seek traditional commitment, has full-on jackpot appeal to a young guy.
-But neither the commitment-phobic girl, nor the young guy who can’t believe his luck, take into account that in spite of themselves, those who are attracted to substance find each other.
-Because of this, the interaction inevitably takes a serious turn, and the young guy finds himself in a dilemma because I’m the girl — the older girl — who doesn’t want a family.
+Meeting a smart, decent-looking girl (I’m supposed to say “woman”) who doesn’t seek traditional commitment has jackpot appeal to a young guy.
+But neither the commitment-phobic girl nor the young guy who can’t believe his luck take into account that those of us who are attracted to substance in spite of ourselves, are those drawn together in the way we were.
+So the interactions always take a serious turn, and the young guy finds himself in a dilemma because I’m the girl — the older girl — who doesn’t want a family.
 I’m a Gen Xer in a Gen Y world, so it’s not like there’s time for me to change my mind about kids.
 And who wants to be with someone who’s going to get older faster than them, anyway?
 I don’t.
-So, why should the young guys?
+So, why should the young guy?

-This brings me to my newly acquired suitability requirement.
+This brings me to my new suitability requirement.
 Age.
-But there’s a twist.
+But with a twist.
 I’d date a guy who’s in my age range, but who appears and behaves like he was born in the 80’s.
 A rock ‘n roller.
 I don’t mean the musician part; I mean the part where a rock ‘n roll dude isn’t an “old man” at any age.
-I mean the part where Iggy Pop is 66-years-old but has the energy of a cat on catnip and the build of a teenager who can’t snarl without burning calories.
+I mean the part where Iggy Pop is a 66-year-old but has the energy of a cat on catnip and the build of a teenager who can’t snarl without burning calories.